 A passive foreign investment company is a foreign company that generates 75 percent of its gross income from passive investments (this is called the ‘Income Test’) or 50 percent of its assets, on average, are from passive sources (this is called the ‘Asset Test’).¹¹ Passive income is income that the company did not provide direct services for, such as from dividends.¹¹

-Generally, if you’re a shareholder or an officer or director in a foreign corporation which is 50 percent or more owned or controlled by US shareholders (or owned by one or more US corporations) then you may need to file Form 5471.¹³ ¹⁴ The rules for CFCs are quite specific and it is best to seek advice from a tax advisor.
+If you’re a shareholder or an officer or director in a foreign corporation that is 50 percent or more owned or controlled by US shareholders (or owned by one or more US corporations) then you may need to file Form 5471.¹³ ¹⁴ The rules for CFCs are quite specific, and it is best to seek advice from a tax advisor.

 Failure to submit some specific forms can also result in penalties, for example, failure to file FBARs can result in significant penalties.⁶